15 BEST Hiking Poles To Save Your Knees

 Best Hiking Poles

 Surprisingly, there are a lot of features that outdoor manufacturers have added to these simple devices over the years.
 Some are necessary, while others are just a matter of preference.
-Here are some of the things you’re likely to run into while on the hunt for the best hiking poles.
+Here are some things you’re likely to run into while hunting for the best hiking poles.

 Shock Absorption

-This is an awesome feature, especially for those that need the extra relief on their knees.
+This is an awesome feature, especially for those needing extra knee relief.
 Shock absorption comes in the way of small internal springs to take on the extra exertion as you walk downhill, and they can be turned off and on as needed.

 Adjustability